 Full packet capture and storage might run you into problems with data confidentiality.
 Although most of the traffic passing on your network will be encrypted, if it is destined for external sites, not all in-house traffic will be encrypted.
 Unless your organization has decided to implement extra security for emails, the mail traffic around your network will not be encrypted by default.

 As an alternative traffic analysis technique, you could consider using NetFlow.
 This is a messaging system that is enabled on all Cisco devices and it will forward just the headers of packets to a central monitor.
-You can read about network monitors that collect NetFlow data in the article 10 Best Free and Premium NetFlow Analyzers and Collectors.
+You can read about network monitors that collect NetFlow data in the article Best NetFlow Analyzers and Collector Tools.

 Once you have the information at your fingertips about all of the traffic monitoring capabilities of your Cisco switches, you will be in a better position to decide which packet capture method to use.